Last edited May 2017

 On October 28, 2015, Judge Frank responded with an order that directed the state to assess the risk of every one of the more than 700 offenders currently committed to the St. Peter and Moose Lake facilities; the order also established a time line for compliance.
 In addition, it required the creation of a plan to conduct annual individual assessments.
 The state must also ensure that less restrictive alternatives are available to accommodate individuals found eligible for a reduction in custody.
 Those found eligible for discharge must be provided transitional services and discharge planning needed to facilitate the individual's successful transition into the community.

 The State of Minnesota immediately requested a stay of Judge Frank's order.
 On November 23, 2015, the judge rejected that motion.
 Later that day, the state filed a stay with the U.S. Court of Appeals, Eighth Circuit.
 The Court quickly granted a temporary stay, followed by a full stay on December 15, 2015.
 On December 29, 2015, the Minnesota House of Representatives filed an Amicus brief in the state's appeal of Judge Frank's ruling.
 Oral arguments before a three-judge panel of the United States Court of Appeals for the Eighth Circuit were heard in St. Louis, Missouri on April 12, 2016.
 In a decision released on January 3, 2017, the judges reversed the lower court's decision, finding no constitutional violation, and vacated Judge Frank's order.
 The case was returned to the U.S. District Court in Minnesota for further proceedings on the remaining claims in the plaintiffs' complaint.
 In a petition filed January 31, 2017, lawyers for the plaintiffs asked for a rehearing before the full Eighth Circuit Court of Appeals.
+That request was denied on February 22, 2017.

 This section contains major additions or changes to the law.
 It is not exhaustive.